-Alexandra Castro Klarén, PhD, is Assistant Professor at the Johns Hopkins Carey Business School with expertise in the areas of communication & rhetoric, media & culture, and ethics.
+Alexandra Castro Klarén, PhD (Communication, University of Pittsburgh) joined the Johns Hopkins Carey Business School in 2016.
+A graduate of the University of Pittsburgh’s Doctoral program in Communication, she has expertise in the areas of communication & rhetoric, media & culture, and ethics.
 Dr. Klarén’s research and teaching interests are rooted in the study of culture, communication, ethics, and human emotion.
 She is primarily interested in understanding the ways that value systems and identities are constituted by and through the media and other prominent social institutions.
-Her book, On Becoming Neighbors: The Communication Ethics of Fred Rogers will be published by the University of Pittsburgh Press in November 2019.
+Her book, On Becoming Neighbors: The Communication Ethics of Fred Rogers will be published by the University of Pittsburgh Press on October 12, 2019.

 - PhD Cultural Studies Certificate, University of Pittsburgh (2016)

 - Graduate Teaching Fellowship, Department of Communication, University of Pittsburgh (2010-2013)

 - Fred Rogers Memorial Scholarship, Academy of Television Arts and Sciences & The Grable Foundation (2012)

 - Diversity Fellowship for Graduate Student Research, Dietrich School of Arts and Sciences, University of Pittsburgh (2010 & 2011)